 For more information about our business associate program, or to request new eligible services, please contact us.

-If you are an AWS SaaS partner with a BAA and you sell your SaaS solutions to healthcare providers or other covered entities, do those covered entities also need to sign a BAA with AWS?
+I am an AWS SaaS partner with a BAA and I sell my SaaS solutions to healthcare providers or other covered entities.
+Do those covered entities also need to sign a BAA with AWS?

-No. This is a very common scenario and there are a number of innovative HIPAA solution partners running their SaaS offerings in AWS.
-In this case, each healthcare provider or covered entity would establish a BAA only with the SaaS partner, and the SaaS partner would establish a BAA with AWS.
-If the covered entity using the SaaS partner is also a direct customer of AWS for HIPAA-related systems, then the covered entity may need one BAA with the SaaS partner and another BAA with AWS.
+No. This is a very common scenario and many HIPAA solution partners run their Software as a Service (SaaS) offerings in AWS.
+You as the AWS SaaS partner sign a Business Associate Addendum (BAA) with AWS.
+Then each healthcare provider or covered entity signs a BAA only with you, the AWS SaaS partner.
+If the covered entity using your SaaS solutions is also a direct customer of AWS for HIPAA-related systems, then the covered entity may need one BAA with you and another BAA with AWS.

 Does the AWS HIPAA compliance program require me to use Amazon EC2 Dedicated Instances or Dedicated Hosts to process protected health information?

 AWS customers and Amazon Partner Network (APN) Partners who have signed a Business Associate Addendum (BAA) with AWS are not required to use Amazon Elastic Compute Cloud (EC2) Dedicated Instances or Dedicated Hosts to process protected health information (PHI).
 Prior to May 15, 2017, the AWS HIPAA compliance program required that customers who processed PHI using Amazon EC2 must use Dedicated Instances or Dedicated Hosts, but this requirement has been removed.